 On Friday 28th May 1982, she retuned home from school to discover that her Grandmother had been brutally murdered in their home by a family friend, who later that day hung himself.

 Despite this turmoil and tragedy, Trish never let go of the truth, that Jesus wouldn’t let her down.
-And, although life was often a struggle, emotionally and financially and, despite the abuse that almost destroyed every dream she’d ever had, God would prove to her again and again that His love never fails.
+And, although life was often a struggle, emotionally and financially and, despite the abuse (by a non family member) that almost destroyed every dream she’d ever had, God would prove to her again and again that His love never fails.

 Not only did Trish marry the man of her dreams at 22, God brought her closer than ever to her family and even when surgery threatened the possibility of her and her husband ever having children, God proved himself faithful again and within 2 years, gave them the most beautiful little girl.